TylerPardun/Pocket_Preservation_Index/README.md

 4. Analyzing and ranking players and teams are performed in **EPT_analysis.ipynb**.
 This is the fun part.

 #Raw Data
-The raw data used in this analysis is housed on our kaggle notebook under raw-data/.
-If you want the R code needed to create **pbp.csv** is in **get_pbp_data.R**, but this is included in the raw-data/ directory.
+The raw data used in this analysis including the play-by-play dictionary and pocket time contribution dictionary are housed on our kaggle notebook.
+The R code needed to create **pbp.csv** is in **get_pbp_data.R**.

 # Figures and Tables
 All figures and tables are housed in figures/